Ladvien/ladvien.github.io/_posts/robots/2014-09-08-valdez-mutant-board.md

 A few problems:

 **1\.
 The LPC1114 operates on 3.3v**.
 And don't let your "3.3V" FTDI breakout fool you.
-They still spit out 5V on for VCC, RX, and TX, at least until you jumper the solder-jumper on the underside.  >No sweat, I'll add a> [logic-level translator](http://www.instructables.com/id/A-bidirectional-logic-level-converter-for-I2C/)>.
+They still spit out 5V on for VCC, RX, and TX, at least until you jumper the solder-jumper on the underside.
+No sweat, I'll add a [logic-level translator](http://www.instructables.com/id/A-bidirectional-logic-level-converter-for-I2C/).

-**>2.
-There is no existing LPC1114 programming software that controls DTR/CTS.**>  [FlashMagic](http://www.flashmagictool.com) and [lpc21isp](http://sourceforge.net/projects/lpc21isp/) both use **DTR/RTS,** while the APM FTDI breakout I have  uses DTR/CTS.
+**2. There is no existing LPC1114 programming software that controls DTR/CTS.**  [FlashMagic](http://www.flashmagictool.com) and [lpc21isp](http://sourceforge.net/projects/lpc21isp/) both use **DTR/RTS,** while the APM FTDI breakout I have  uses DTR/CTS.
 Stupid dung-beetles in the ointment.
 I was committed to the idea of using the APM FTDI connector as a "no-modification" way to program the LPC.
 Thus my toils began.

 I started by trying to change the source of the lpc21isp.
 I was successful in manipulating the source, but the lpc21isp relies on Windows communication protocol drivers, which _don't_ allow for the bit level control of the CTS pin.
 Damnit.